 How to Build a Network on LinkedIn for Real Estate Leads in 5 Steps

-Network building on LinkedIn for realtors is the same as it is for any other industry.
+Network building on LinkedIn for real estate agents is the same as it is for any other industry.
 Once you optimize your LinkedIn profile, start building your network through existing contact lists, professional groups and your website.

 In addition to connecting with email contacts, expand your industry and market knowledge by joining relevant groups and reaching out to recommended contacts.
 Then, ensure your website visitors can find you by sharing a profile badge.